Manifest destiny: Debate over Manifest destiny

-I was bitterly opposed to the measure [to annex Texas], and to this day regard the war [with Mexico] which resulted as one of the most unjust ever waged by a stronger against a weaker nation.
-It was an instance of a republic following the bad example of European monarchies, in not considering justice in their desire to acquire additional territory.

 In the mid‑19th century, expansionism, especially southward toward Cuba, also faced opposition from those Americans who were trying to abolish slavery.
 As more territory was added to the United States in the following decades, "extending the area of freedom" in the minds of southerners also meant extending the institution of slavery.
 That is why slavery became one of the central issues in the continental expansion of the United States before the Civil War.

 Before and during the Civil War both sides claimed that America's destiny was rightfully their own.
-Lincoln opposed anti-immigrant nativism, and the imperialism of manifest destiny as both unjust and unreasonable.
+Abraham Lincoln opposed anti-immigrant nativism, and the imperialism of manifest destiny as both unjust and unreasonable.
 He objected to the Mexican war and believed each of these disordered forms of patriotism threatened the inseparable moral and fraternal bonds of liberty and union that he sought to perpetuate through a patriotic love of country guided by wisdom and critical self-awareness.
 Lincoln's "Eulogy to Henry Clay", June 6, 1852, provides the most cogent expression of his reflective patriotism.